-"Veterans and men and women in uniform have sacrificed for all of us.
+"Our nation’s veterans and active duty military have sacrificed for all of us.
 They deserve the very best opportunities and benefits we can provide." - Kirsten Gillibrand, U.S. Senator

 New York is home to over 890 thousand men and women who have served in the Armed Forces.
 As a member of the Senate Armed Services Committee, Senator Gillibrand is working hard to improve the lives of the millions of Americans currently serving in our military and our veterans.
 Gillibrand has championed an agenda to improve access to benefits for our veterans and ensure that when active duty servicemembers return home, there are more job opportunities available to them, and the educational and training tools needed for success in the private sector are easily accessible.

 Having fought for passage of the new Post 9/11 GI bill during her time in the House of Representatives, Senator Gillibrand continues the fight in the Senate by supporting legislation to improve and protect the education of America’s veterans.
 Now, she is working to ensure that veterans have the support they need during their education and have access to the tools necessary to for success in academic and training programs.
 Additionally, too many of America’s veterans are unable to find a job when they get home.
 Senator Gillibrand has been a strong advocate for legislation to improve employment opportunities for returning veterans.